lvladikov/hue-reporter/README.md

 - **Comprehensive Reporting:** Generates a detailed HTML report of all Hue assets, including lights, groups, sensors, rules, and schedules.
 - **Integrated Summaries:** The main HTML report includes summaries for low-battery devices, unreachable lights, and sensor temperatures for a quick overview.
 - **Interactive HTML Report:** The generated report includes an interactive table of contents and summary links that allow you to jump directly to detailed sections.
+- **Real-time Console Monitor:** Launch a console-based dashboard that periodically refreshes to show recent changes, including newly activated lights, motion detection (this is still **_experimental_**), temperatures, and alerts for unreachable or low-battery devices.
-- **Command-Line Interface:** Run tasks directly from the command line (e.g., `-b`, `--battery-check`, `-r`, `--report`) to bypass the menu, ideal for automation and scheduled tasks.
+- **Command-Line Interface:** Run tasks directly from the command line (e.g., `-b`, `-r`, `-m`) to bypass the menu, ideal for automation and scheduled tasks.
 - **Flexible Output Formats:** Generate full HTML reports, simple summary HTML files, or raw JSON data files for easy integration with other tools.
 - **Battery Level Reporting:** Quickly identify devices with low batteries, with intelligent de-duplication for motion sensors.
-- **Temperature Reporting:** View the current temperature from all compatible motion sensors in Celsius and Fahrenheit, complete with the timestamp of the last reading.
+- **Temperature Reporting:** View the current temperature from all compatible motion sensors in Celsius and Fahrenheit.
 - **Unreachable Device Reporting:** Get a list of all devices that are currently unreachable.
 - **Rich Visualizations:** The HTML report generates dynamic infographics to visually represent brightness, saturation, hue, and color temperature.
 For Entertainment groups, it creates a 3D representation of the light positions.
 - **Multi-Bridge Support:** Connects to multiple Hue Bridges simultaneously, fetching data in parallel to minimize execution time.